 Since 2005, officially licensed LEGO games have given kids and parents awesome ways to experience hugely popular intellectual properties such as Star Wars, Lord of the Rings, Harry Potter, Jurassic Park, and a slew of superhero franchises.
 Almost all of these lovingly-crafted experiences have been worth playing cooperatively with kids both young and young at heart.

-LEGO The Incredibles came out just in time for The Incredibles 2, and LEGO DC Super-Villains arrived late last year.
-With simple action gameplay, cooperative puzzles, and storylines often mirroring the movies at hand, the LEGO games are a great jumping off point for young kids looking to get into games.
-The LEGO Movie 2 Videogame is just around the corner, too.
+LEGO The Incredibles came out just in time for The Incredibles 2, and LEGO DC Super-Villains arrived in late 2018.
+With simple action gameplay, cooperative puzzles, and storylines often mirroring the movies at hand, the LEGO games are a great jumping-off point for young kids looking to get into games.
+The LEGO Movie 2 Videogame came out in 2019, too.

 No arms, no legs, no problem.
 Ubisoft’s limb-impoverished hero, Rayman, has starred in a series of great platforming games, both 2D and 3D, but Rayman Legends is the hero’s absolute best outing.
 This 2D sidescroller is colorful, inventive, expertly-designed, and brimming with excellent content.